ivanserg0692/ivanserg0692/README.md

 So this experecince is profitable, I have decided to continue researching it and growing my professionalism like that.

-I've used the conceptions of object's programming in backend and frontend.
+I've used the conceptions of object-oriented programming in backend and frontend.
 I've been working on the PHP Bitrix fraemwork for long time so I well know how to prepare this stack.
 My develpment stack includes:
 1. Frontand